Dear reader of ADxS.org, please excuse the disruption.

 HRV is a stress marker.
 HRV is reduced in ADHD.123

-Methylphenidate improves HRV in ADHD sufferers, but it does not reach the level of non-affected people.
+Methylphenidate improves HRV in persons with ADHD, but it does not reach the level of non-affected people.

 1. Heart rate variability (HRV)